pietrovismara/scavenger/README.md

 0. Supports dynamic (Angularjs, etc) and static web pages.
 0. Can be piped to other programs.
 0. Can be used from command line or programmatically
 0. Runs on any linux based os.
+(Probably on windows and mac too, but it hasn't been tested yet)

 # Install